itsdfish/SequentialSamplingModels.jl/docs/src/bayes_factor.md

 ```

 ## Compute the Bayes Factor
-The bayes factor is obtained by exponentiating the difference is marginal log likelihoods.
-The value of `1.21` indicates that the LBA is `1.20` times more likely to have generated the data.
+The bayes factor is obtained by exponentiating the difference between marginal log likelihoods.
+The value of `1.21` indicates that the LBA is `1.21` times more likely to have generated the data.
 ```julia
 bf = exp(mll_lba - mll_rdm)
 ```